Updated on May 23rd, 2019

 In 2002 Juan Pablo Echeverri, from Hacienda Venecia in Colombia, became the first UTZ certified coffee farmer in Colombia.
 Fluctuating prices and a worldwide coffee crisis had led to many farmers losing their livelihoods.
 Juan Pablo knew he had to take a new approach if he were to stay in business.

 At that point, there were already a few different certification schemes on the market.
-Why choose UTZ?
+Why choose the UTZ program?

-“We chose UTZ because it was designed for coffee, because it had people [farmers and workers] high on the agenda.
+“We chose UTZ certification because it was designed for coffee, because it had people [farmers and workers] high on the agenda.
 People are especially important in our industry as a lot of coffee is grown on very steep slopes, and therefore only people can harvest coffee, not machines.
-This was our initial motivation to join UTZ.”
+This was our initial motivation to join the UTZ program.”

 So what does the future hold?